 As we age, the area under our chins can develop excess fat, sagging skin, muscle or a combination of these.
 This can give the appearance of weight gain even if you have not actually gained any weight.
 Sometimes these changes in the neck are referred to as a “turkey neck”.
-Changes in the neck are often a very early sign of aging even before significant changes in the face start to occur.
-Requests to rejuvenate the aging neck through a neck lift are common.

 Often the redundancy of the neck tissues is also seen in the face.
 In many patients the excess tissue in the neck was originally located up in the face and has fallen slowly over many years below the jawline into the neck.
 Sun exposure, genetic factors as well as significant changes in weight can accelerate this process.